 The studio itself was in dire need of care when I took it over early 2011.
 I set out to renovate using materials that were locally sourced, degradable and overall natural.
 I laid local terracotta tiles on the 600 square metres of floor, interlaced with highly polished slices of my driftwood off cuts.
 I grouted the gaps using broken ceramic pots and tiles, crushed into powder and mixed with adhesive.
 The breeze that comes in from the South is a great coolant and I left three sides of the studio open to maximise this.
 I made large 3 metre bamboo curtains that we drop down when direct sunlight filters through.
 The perimeter walls are also made of bamboo, sliced in half and laid under, over.
 At some time I will paint the bamboo a green colour.
 The ceiling joists are strengthened using driftwood braces and two huge arched doors separate my studio from the neighbours.
 The overall feel of the studio is tranquillity.

-Of course the hubbub of saws, hammers, axes and an air compressor rules the working day as I, alongside nine assistants, work on several projects.
+Of course the hubbub of saws, hammers, axes and an air compressor rules the working day as I, alongside a small team of assistants, work on the two or three projects being built in the workshop.
 My tools are primarily hand-held.
 I have a chain-saw and specialised angle grinder bits however my tools of choice are an axe, a saw and my chisels, which I use to mould the inside contours of the driftwood to fit the underlying profile of the piece I am making.
 Each piece of driftwood is either bolted, screwed or nailed using stainless steel components onto the base frame and I use pneumatic tools for this part.

 My assistants are artists in their own right – trained by me over the course of a number of years.
-Most of them are the sons of carpenters who have themselves worked for me for over twenty years in my fine-furniture carpentry shop.
+Several of them are the sons of carpenters who have themselves worked for me for almost thirty years in my fine-furniture carpentry shop.

 Ideas come and go and when a good one pops into mind I will make initial drawings and studies of the piece, pouring hours of research into gaining an understanding of the animal and its habitat.
-I find myself drawn to movement... a stag galloping along open ground, two foxes playing, a stallion rearing up in fright - as a way of communicating vitality and drama to the sculpture.
-Once I feel comfortable with the piece, I will draw the final study which I will use as a reference in making a full sized plywood template of the subject.
-From there we weld a stainless steel frame which takes a couple of days to make and numerous revisions to correct.
+I am drawn to movement and interaction... stags rutting, two foxes playing, a stallion rearing up in fright - as a way of communicating drama and adding vitality and to the sculpture.
+Once I feel comfortable with the concept, I will draw the final study which I will use as a reference in making a full sized plywood template of the subject.
+From there I weld a stainless steel frame which takes numerous revisions to correct.
 I try my absolute best to identify proportional mistakes before the hard work begins - mistakes in the frame generally become noticeable once the piece is finished, which means a total rework.
 Once the frame is as good as I can get it we start to attach large pieces of driftwood onto the stainless steel frame, bolting them securely into place.
 Onto this I then screw a second layer of driftwood, taking great care to select the driftwood that matches the flow of the muscles and body.
 The whole process can take thousands of hours.